denten-books/plain-text/2-chapter.md

 of literary art forms that would continue the set of "poetry, novel, and [whatever comes next]."
-But, because the field of literary studies (like any discipline) has instituted these foundational taxonomies at a particular point of time, it may fail to perceive the emerging forms.
+But, because the field of literary studies (like any discipline) has instituted these foundational taxonomies at a particular point of time, it may fail to perceive the continuation in development.

 [^ln2-internet]: The NEA study has this to say on the topic of What is responsible for the decline of literary reading?: "If the 2002 data represent a